keptn/lifecycle-toolkit/docs/content/en/docs/implementing/integrate.md

    workloads.
    If the given container name does not match any container in the workload no version can be determined.
+   Note that there is no equivalent `app.kubernetes.io/` annotation/label for this label.

 Keptn automatically generates appropriate [KeptnApp](../yaml-crd-ref/app.md)